Company Registration in Thailand for Foreigners: FAQs

 What is the most common type of business structure for foreigners in Thailand?

 The Thai Limited Company (private limited company) is the most common business structure for foreigners in Thailand.
 It offers limited liability and allows full ownership by foreigners in certain industries.
-Click here to know about the cost of incorporation of a Private Limited Company in Thailand.
+Click here to learn about the cost of incorporation of a Private Limited Company in Thailand.

 What are the minimum requirements to register a Thai Limited Company?